List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Q #24.
-What is performance monitor?
+Q #24) What is a performance monitor?

-Some useful counters are – Disks, Memory, Processors, Network etc.
+Some useful counters are – Disks, Memory, Processors, Network, etc.

-SELECT * FROM table_Name; SELECT COUNT(*) FROM table_Name; SELECT rows FROM indexes WHERE id = OBJECT_ID(tableName) AND indid< 2
+SELECT * FROM table_Name; SELECT COUNT(*) FROM table_Name; SELECT rows FROM indexes WHERE id = OBJECT_ID(tableName) AND indid&amp;lt; 2;

-Ans.
-Yes by using the following syntax we can do this.
+Answer: Yes, by using the following syntax we can do this.

 SELECT column_name AS new_name FROM table_name;

-Q #27.
-What is the difference between a Local and a Global temporary table?
+Q #27) What is the difference between a Local and a Global temporary table?

-Q #28.
-What is SQL Profiler?
+Q #28) What is the SQL Profiler?

-Ans.
-SQL Profiler provides graphical representation of events in an instance of SQL Server for the monitoring and investment purpose.
+Answer: SQL Profiler provides a graphical representation of events in an instance of SQL Server for monitoring and investment purpose.
 We can capture and save the data for further analysis.
 We can put filters as well to captures the specific data we want.

-Q #29.
-What do you mean by authentication modes in SQL Server?
+Q #29) What do you mean by authentication modes in SQL Server?

-Ans.
-There are two authentication modes in SQL Server.
+Answer: There are two authentication modes in SQL Server.

 - Windows mode